 Again, buildings cover isn’t a legal requirement but you should consider the financial cost of repairing damage to the building, which you will have to cover yourself if you don’t have the correct insurance.

-Commercial contents insurance should be an essential consideration as it can cover the cost of replacing the machinery or plant which is vital to your business operations, should they be damaged or stolen.
+should be an essential consideration as it can cover the cost of replacing the machinery or plant which is vital to your business operations, should they be damaged or stolen.
 Contents insurance can also cover other property like stock and work in progress so it’s an essential part of any manufacturer’s insurance policy.

-In the event of a major loss, like a fire or flood, you may be unable to trade until you can get the premises up and running again Business Interruption insurance is an important cover to have.
+In the event of a major loss, like a fire or flood, you may be unable to trade until you can get the premises up and running again so is an important cover to have.
 Whilst you are not manufacturing, or have only limited capacity due to the property loss, you will still have overheads which need paying and Business Interruption insurance should always be a key consideration.

-Other insurance considerations for Manufacturers
+Other insurance considerations for manufacturers

 The insurance covers mentioned above represent the minimum risks you need to consider.
 As a manufacturer you will also have to think about risks which are individual to your business such as:

-- Goods in Transit and Marine
+- Goods in Transit and Marine Cargo

 - Directors and Officers Liability